+Appreciation Portfolio, Government Money Market Portfolio and Opportunistic Small Cap Portfolio.
+Invest more than 25% of its total assets in the securities of issuers in any single industry; provided that for temporary defensive purposes, there shall be no limitation on the purchase of obligations issued or guaranteed by the U.S. Government, its agencies or instrumentalities.

-MidCap Stock Portfolio and Technology Growth Portfolio.
+Growth and Income Portfolio.
 Invest more than 25% of the value of its total assets in the securities of issuers in any single industry, provided that there shall be no limitation on the purchase of obligations issued or guaranteed by the U.S. Government, its agencies or instrumentalities.
-For purposes of this Fundamental Policy with respect to Technology Growth Portfolio, the technology sector in general is not considered an industry.

-Small Cap Stock Index Portfolio.
-Invest more than 25% of the value of its total assets in the securities of issuers in any single industry (except to the extent the Index is so concentrated), provided that there shall be no limitation on the purchase of obligations issued or guaranteed by the U.S. Government, its agencies or instrumentalities.